explosion/projects/tutorials/ner_food_ingredients/README.md

 (first half) and pretrained NER model (second half) to pre-highlight suggestions.
 For more details, see the
 [data creation and training workflow](#data-creation-and-training-workflow) below.
-The raw text was sourced from the from the [r/Cooking](https://www.reddit.com/r/Cooking/) subreddit.
+The raw text was sourced from the [r/Cooking](https://www.reddit.com/r/Cooking/) subreddit.

 ### Raw data